tomsing1/mbl2019/README.md

 # mbl2019
-Code repository for the Neurobiology Genomics section at MBL in 2019
+Material for the Neurobiology course at MBL, July 2019